PeerHerholz/workshop_weizmann/workshop/setup.md

 By installing `Python` on your system (i.e. specifically `Conda`) and setting up the appropriate environment, you will be able to open all the `Jupyter Notebooks` and go through the whole content of the course locally.

+Please note that you also have to install all the necessary third-party dependencies by following the `nipype` installation instructions [here](https://miykael.github.io/nipype_tutorial/notebooks/resources_installation.html) & [here](http://miykael.github.io/nipype-beginner-s-guide/installation.html#download-and-install-interfaces).

 To get things up and running, please follow these steps:

 1. Download the [`environment.yml`](https://raw.githubusercontent.com/peerherholz/workshop_weizmann/main/environment.yml) file (e.g. with right mouse click -> Save As).
 Make sure that the file ends with `.yml` and not `.txt`.